American Airlines Flight 102

-American Airlines Flight 102 was a flight operated by a McDonnell Douglas DC-10 from Honolulu International Airport to Dallas/Fort Worth International Airport.
-On landing, it was raining and there were numerous thunderstorms in the area.
+American Airlines Flight 102 was a regularly scheduled flight operated by a McDonnell Douglas DC-10 from Honolulu International Airport to Dallas/Fort Worth International Airport.
+On 14 April 1993, upon landing, it was raining at Dallas-Ft Worth International Airport, and there were numerous thunderstorms in the area.
 Shortly after touchdown on runway 17L, the pilot lost directional control as the aircraft began to weathervane, and it departed the right side of the runway.
 All 202 occupants on board survived, with two passengers suffering serious injuries during the emergency evacuation.
 The aircraft was badly damaged and was written off.

 The National Transportation Safety Board concluded that the cause of the accident was the failure of the captain to use proper directional control technique during the landing roll.

-Aircraft and crew
+Background

 Aircraft

-The aircraft involved in the incident was a McDonnell Douglas DC-10-30 (registration N139AA) It was delivered to National Airlines in 1973 with the registration N80NA and was named Bing Crosby.
-After National Airlines was acquired by Pan Am, the aircraft was transferred to Pan Am in January 1980 and was named Clipper Star of the Union with the same registration.
-In February 1984, the aircraft was delivered to American Airlines and got the registration N139AA and had been operated continuously by the airline since, accumulating a total of 74,831 flight hours.
+The aircraft involved was a McDonnell Douglas DC-10-30, MSN 46711, registered as N139AA, that was manufactured by McDonnell Douglas in 1973.
+The aircraft logged 74831 airframe hours and 17920 takeoff and landing cycles.